Cubs vs. Tigers Player Props Betting Odds

 Carpenter Stats

-- Carpenter heads into this matchup looking to extend his two-game hit streak.
-In his last five games he is batting .263 with three home runs, a walk and six RBI.
+- Carpenter takes a three-game streak with at least one hit into this contest.
+During his last five outings he is batting .300 with a double, three home runs, a walk and six RBI.

 Carpenter Recent Games